How to Improve eCommerce Conversion Rates – Don’t Settle For 2%

 Considering how important return visits are to website revenue, it makes sense to keep your website as user-friendly as possible.
 The easiest way to do this is to structure your pages to reduce Cognitive Load.

 The pain of losing something is a powerful motivator.
 In fact, according to research conducted by Amos Tversky and Daniel Kahneman in 1984, the emotional impact of loss is around twice as large as the pleasure of gaining.
-The effect explains why people will often avoid risks, even when their circumstances suggest this is the best strategy.
+Whilst this conclusion is subject to debate, the broader effect explains why people will often avoid risks, even when their circumstances suggest this is the best strategy.
 People are resistant to behaviours or strategies that expose them to feelings of loss, even when the strategies are significantly more likely to be successful.
-A good example of this is the Monty Hall problem, where participants adopt (often irrational) behaviours to minimise the potential for loss.
+A good example of this is the Monty Hall problem, where participants adopt (often irrational) behaviours to minimise the potential for experiencing loss.

 To apply loss aversion to your site, consider adding an element of jeopardy to your offers.
 Urgency and Scarcity both appeal to loss aversion.
 The urgency effect occurs when a time limit is placed on an offer, whilst the scarcity effect involves limited stock.
 Both techniques are used by the most successful eCommerce websites and have been shown to significantly increase conversion rates.